iiabc/ExcellentCrates-spigot/README.md

 - [**Custom Previews**](https://nightexpressdev.com/excellentcrates/crates/previews/).
 Create custom and unique preview GUI for every crate!
 - [**Custom Openings**](https://nightexpressdev.com/excellentcrates/crates/openings/).
 Crate custom and unique opening GUI for every crate!
 - [**Milestones**](https://nightexpressdev.com/excellentcrates/crates/milestones/).
 Reward players for opening certain amount of a crate in a row!
+- Pity Reset.
+Flag any reward to reset milestone progress if it drops before the guaranteed milestone is reached.
 - Mass Open.
 Open all your crate keys in a single click!
 - [**Open Cooldown**](https://nightexpressdev.com/excellentcrates/crates/open-cooldown/).
 Set per player open cooldown for a crate!
 - [**Open Cost**](https://nightexpressdev.com/excellentcrates/crates/open-cost/).
 Set per player currency cost to open a crate!